sukhsodhi/cscie_15_p2/README.md

 	Ability to make the work lower, upper or camel case.
 	Ability to select the seperator as space, hypen etc.

 The words in the password are randomly selected from a list of words.
 This list of words are in a file.
 The system supports the ability to read from a web site.
 Due to performance issue the file was downloaded.

+The system uses SESSION to store the words array in memory for faster performance.